muhammadsouman7/Cartoon-Face-And-Emotion-Detection/README.md

 1. Load the input frame.
 2. Use the YOLOv3 model to detect faces.
 3. Crop the detected face based on the bounding box.
-4. Use the MobileNetV2 model to classify the emotion (Happy, Sad, Angry, Surprise).
+4. Use the MobileNetV2 model to classify the emotion (Happy, Sad, Angry, Surprised, Unknown).
 5. Draw bounding boxes and the predicted emotion label on the output frame.

 **🎯 Results:**